-Demand for gold jewellery added US$70 billion to the global economy in 2012, and accounted for nearly half of global demand for gold.
+Gold jewellery demand was worth US$100 billion in 2014, and accounted for over half of global demand for gold.

 Rooted deeply in a diverse tapestry of cultural traditions the aspiration to own and give gold in the form of jewellery transcends generations and national boundaries.
 The three largest markets for gold jewellery, China, India, and the US, each accord it a unique cultural significance.
 Acquiring jewellery is connected to celebrations, relationships, self-expression, and hopes for the future in these countries

-Gold is radiant, malleability, pure and untarnishable.
-These physical qualities alongside its intrinsic value have driven elite designers to both reinvent the classics and take gold design in starkly new directions.
-Tapping into this new trade in gold, the World Gold Council has created the digital platform and brand: LoveGold™.
-It is a place to discover the most beautiful gold jewellery being made, desired, given and worn today.
+Gold is radiant, malleable, pure and untarnishable.
+These physical qualities alongside its intrinsic value have encouraged elite designers to both reinvent the classics and take gold design in new directions.
+Tapping into this new trade in gold, the World Gold Council created the digital platform and brand: LoveGold™, as a place to discover the most beautiful gold jewellery being made, desired, given and worn today.

 The age of first acquisition of gold in China is getting younger, as the rising generation of Chinese millennials turn to gold to demonstrate their aspirations and identity.
 They are now becoming a dominant force in the gold and luxury goods market.